 Although your web developer should do this research as well, it will be highly beneficial to you as your website takes shape and you know what you are aiming for.

 #5 What timeframe do you have to complete the site?

 Armed with the knowledge that designers work better when given a timeframe (I know I do), when you want to launch your site to the world?
 Keep in mind, you must be able to “hold up” your end of the bargain and ensure that you can provide the content that the site requires for launch.
 Even the most experienced developer will baulk at a proposed launch date if they don’t have the content for the site.

 By having the above planning completed/documented before contacting a designer, you will also be able to brief them clearly and then ascertain whether they can do the job at hand.

 Don’t leave your small business’ website goals up to the designer.
 Remember that no-one knows your business better than you.

 Have you got all the above planning done and are ready to go ahead and contact a designer?

-Get in touch with Rusty Mango Design on 0488 406 050 and we will work with you all the way (and even beyond) to a great, customer converting website for your small business.
+Get in touch with Tropical Coast Web Design on 0488 406 050 and we will collaborate with you all the way (and even beyond) to a great, customer converting website for your small business.